 Why are there so many types of foam and different types of foam mattresses available today?
 Which is best?
 Most people spend a round one third of their lives in bed – meaning lying on their mattress.
 Sleep is a very important factor for good health.
-Without adequate sleep, we are more likely to suffer from certain medical conditions including heart disease, high blood pressure, obesity and shorter life.
+Without adequate sleep, we are more likely to suffer from certain medical conditions including heart disease, high blood pressure, obesity, and a shorter life.
 Sleepless nights or poor sleep can also lead to mental issues.

 The surface you sleep on is therefore very important.
 Most of us have a preferred type of mattress – whether that is an innerspring mattress or a foam mattress.
 If you prefer foam, we have tested and reviewed a number of foam mattresses, but the variety of foam types available can be confusing.